pineapplemachine/PyDwarf/docs/scripts.md

 ## pineapple.noexotic

+No Exotic Pets or Mounts.
 Created by Sophie Kirschner.

 Replaces all [PET_EXOTIC] and [MOUNT_EXOTIC] tags with their non-exotic counterparts.

 ## pineapple.nogiantanimals

+Remove Giant Creatures.
 Created by Sophie Kirschner.

  Removes all creatures which either have a [APPLY_CREATURE_VARIATION:GIANT] token or have an ID matching a few patterns which involve the word 'GIANT' or 'GIGANTIC'.

 ## pineapple.nograzers

+Remove Grazing Tokens.
 Created by Sophie Kirschner.

 Removes all [GRAZER] and [STANDARD_GRAZER] tokens.

 ## pineapple.nomaxage

+Remove MAXAGE Tokens.
 Created by Sophie Kirschner.

 Removes MAXAGE tokens from creatures.